Code-Institute-Submissions/gaffers-dock/README.md

     *   Reconsidered the position of the "Call Us!" button.
 Pushed it aside slightly so it clear the view of the deadeye.
     *   I decided to place the "Our Services" header inside the box in order to better keep the theme and flow of the website.
-    *   Had an issue with the overlay not folloing the height of the Landing image.
+    *   Had an issue with the overlay, not folloing the height of the Landing image.
 Find the solution in the code of "Whiskey Drop".

 ### Features Left to Implement

     *   Change colour to Navigation Links.
-    *   Hover function to Navbar Toggler

 ## Technologies Used